dnv-opensource/component-model/README.rst

 A new model can consist of any python code.
 To turn the python code into an FMU the following is necessary

 #.
 The model code is wrapped into a Python class which inherits from `Model`
 #.
-The exposed interface variables (model parameters, input, output) are defined as `Variable` objects
+The exposed interface variables (model parameters, input- and output connectors) are defined as `Variable` objects
 #.
-The `Model.do_step( time, dt)` function of the model class is extended with model internal code,
+The `(model).do_step( time, dt)` function of the model class is extended with model internal code,
    i.e. model evolves from `time` to `time+dt`.
 #.
 Calling the method `Model.build()` will then compile the FMU and package it into a suitable FMU file.